KatherineMichel/church-website-and-marketing-on-a-budget/problem_statement.md

 The church's previous website was no longer in existence after the web host stopped hosting.

-The Church wanted to have a new, updated look.
+The Church wanted to have a modern, new look.